Find us on Youtube, Facebook and Twitter

 Worshipping together but apart...

-In this difficult time while we cannot physically meet together it important that we not only pray for each other but also feel that we are being prayed with and for.
+In this difficult time it is important that we not only pray for each other but also feel that we are being prayed with and for.

 The simple form of service that can be found at https://www.youtube.com/watch?v=6e3kgVa4uqM is one that we would encourage folk who would normally come to our regular communion services to use - others may also find it helpful.